3 Things to Say to an Atheist (with commentary)

 You could also try a different approach.
 When asked, "Can you prove that God doesn't exist?" simply ask them, "What sort of proof would you accept?"
 Chances are, they haven't actually considered what would constitute an answer to their question.
 If, like the author, they say that it's impossible to prove their god doesn't exist, remind them that they can't prove that other gods like Zeus or Odin don't exist either, but just because they can't prove that they don't exist, it doesn't mean that they do exist.
 Rational people don't just believe in every conceivable idea, they require evidence.

 The author goes on to ask questions about moral absolutes and justice, as if the mere existence of a god somehow solves that problem.
 Sorry, but if morality changes from the Old to New Testament, it isn't unchanging, is it?
 As examples of the ills of subjective morality he uses the evilness of Hitler and Stalin, but compared to the god of the bible, they're rank amateurs.

-The author concludes his "questions" by saying that nobody was ever argued into heaven (which implies his entire article is a waste of time.)
+The author concludes his "questions" by saying that nobody was ever argued into heaven (which means his entire article was a waste of his time.)
 He suggests praying for atheists instead and leaving their conversion up to God, but then reminds Christians that they should always be prepared to give reasons for their faith.
 Kind of sending mixed signals here; should they use reasonable arguments or should they leave it up to God?

 This article just reeks of irony and would more accurately be titled, "3 Things NOT to Say to an Atheist," and, based on his answers, I kind of doubt he has ever actually asked someone from the atheist community any of these three questions.